 THE ELSA CONSERVATION TRUST

-The new centre is now home to a pair of Verreaux’s Eagle owls, Monty with only one eye and Gonzo with a poorly set broken wing.
-Joy herself looked after injured Verreaux’s owls, the world’s largest owl species, when she lived here.
-They are amongst nine injured birds of prey who now call Elsamere home.
-Other new residents include Albert, a male Augur buzzard, Maggie – a female African Fish eagle, a pair of Marsh owls, and three Spotted Eagle owls.
-Regrettably none of these birds can be released due to their injuries, but they now have an important role helping to stop the decline of threatened species by educating people about; habitat destruction, man made hazards such as electric power lines, wind farms as well as persecution and poisoning.
+Regrettably none of the birds we accept can be released due to their injuries, but they can have an important role helping to stop the decline of threatened species by educating people about; habitat destruction, man made hazards such as electric power lines, wind farms as well as persecution and poisoning.

 If you would like to support our efforts to create a habitat we can all live and thrive in you can make a donation by clicking the button below.